 Now, if you’ve read my blog from the beginning, I explained my first attempt at trying to get a cat.
 I’ll glaze over the details as you can click here to learn how I instead ended up in my underwear on the side of the highway.
 The following weekend was attempt number 2.
-Greg and I drove three hours out to a farm to pick up a cat.
+Gumby and I drove three hours out to a farm to pick up a cat.
 All I knew about the cat I would be getting is that it would be a brown female tabby.
 My friend, whose family owned the farm, walked out to greet us with a kitten wriggling in his arms.
-I put the kitten in a small travel size cooler and Greg and I were on our way.
+I put the kitten in a small travel size cooler and Gumby and I were on our way.
 The whole car ride consisted of the kitten crying and tramping around the seats until she was ready to nap.
 Upon closer inspection I noticed she was unproportioned.
 Large ears on an otherwise tiny head and her paws were too big for her body.
 The most noticeable disproportion was her long ass tail.
 I named her Mini, short for Minerva McGonagall.

 When we arrived at my apartment, I was skeptical about the sex.